Übersetzung durch Neil Mussett

 Judge with jurisdiction

-Insofar as the judge is called upon in accordance with this Act to perform matters which are assigned to the senior judicial officer for independent performance, the court to be determined in accordance with the general procedural provisions shall have jurisdiction for this in the constitution prescribed for the respective official act.
+Insofar as the judge is called upon in accordance with the present Act to perform matters which are assigned to the senior judicial officer for independent performance, the court to be determined in accordance with the general procedural provisions has jurisdiction for this in the constitution prescribed for the respective official act.

 Division 5